badshah400/bootstrap-mediawiki/README.md

 ### Useful templates for your wiki

 #### Create: Bootstrap:Footer
 This MediaWiki page will contain what appears in your footer.
-I've set mine to the following:
+For example:

 ```html
 <div class="row">